- 1 Scientific classification

-Atropa belladonna is native to Europe, northern Africa and western Asia.
-It grows wild from the Unkited Kingdom in the west to Ukraine and Iran in the east.
+Atropa belladonna is native to Europe, northern Africa, and western Asia.
+It grows wild from the United Kingdom in the west to Ukraine and Iran in the east.

-Today, it has been naturalised in other parts of the world, including North America.
+Today, it has been naturalized in other parts of the world, including North America.

-The part of the plant that has the richest concentration of tropane alkaloids is the root, followed by the leaves, stalks and flowers, in that order.
+The part of the plant that has the richest concentration of tropane alkaloids is the root, followed by the leaves, stalks, and flowers, in that order.
 While roots have up to 1.3% tropane alkaloids, ripe berries typically have just 0.7%, flowers 0.6% and seeds 0.4%.
-This does NOT mean that ingesting seeds, flowers or berries is safe.
+This does NOT mean that ingesting seeds, flowers, or berries are safe.
 In 2009, an adult woman developed serious symptoms after eating six belladonna berries.